\'Etale d\'evissage, descent and pushouts of stacks

 Theorems~\tref{T:ETNBHD-DESCENT} and~\tref{T:ETNBHD-IS-PUSHOUT} immediately generalize to \emph{flat and finitely presented} neighborhoods.
-Indeed, if $X'\to X$ is flat and finitely presented, then $X'\to X$ is \etale{} in an open neighborhood of $Z\inj X'$.
+Indeed, if $X'\to X$ is flat and finitely presented and an isomorphism over a closed substack $Z\inj X$, then $X'\to X$ is \etale{} in an open neighborhood of $Z\inj X'$.
 On the other hand, the straight-forward generalization of Theorem~\tref{T:EXIST-PUSHOUTS} to the flat and finitely presented case does not hold.

-A perhaps more interesting case is when $X'\to X$ is flat and quasi-compact, e.g., the completion along a closed subscheme $Z\inj X$.
-It is likely that Theorems~\tref{T:ETNBHD-DESCENT} and~\tref{T:ETNBHD-IS-PUSHOUT} also hold in this generality, at least if we restrict the discussion to a suitable category of stacks so that all objects are stacks in the fpqc-topology. \end{remark}